RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ## Glossary

+* __bucket pool__: A pool is a management unit of S3 buckets.
+It
+  corresponds to a single backend.
 * __backend__: A backend refers to a backend S3 server instance.
-That is, it is a process of MinIO or rclone.
+It is a process of MinIO or rclone.
-* __bucket pool__: A management unit of S3 buckets.
-It corresponds to
-  a single backend.
-* __probe access__: Registrar or the administrator tool accesses
-  Multiplexer to start a MinIO instance.
+* __probe access__: Registrar or the administrator tool accesses a Multiplexer to start a backend instance.
 Such access is called a probe access.
-A probe access is dropped at Multiplexer and not forwarded to a MinIO instance.
+A probe access is processed at a Multiplexer and is not forwarded to a backend.

 ## Changes from v1.3.1 to v2.1.1